 How the State of Idaho Views Child Custody and Visitation

-The goal of a child custody decision is to take away the “winning” and “losing” mentality of the parents and develop a workable parenting plan which allows the children to spend time with each parent, as well as allowing the parents to share the many responsibilities of child-rearing.
-Idaho law—like many state laws regarding child custody and visitation—is meant to ensure that each minor child has frequent, continuing contact with both parents.
+The ultimate goal of a child custody decision is to remove the mentality of being the “upperhand” on both parents and develop a cooperative parenting plan which allows the children to spend time with each parent, as well as allowing the parent to share the many responsibilities of child-rearing.
+The laws of child custody and visitation in Idaho is not different from any other states in the US.
+It always ensures that each minor child has frequent, continuing contact with both parents.
 The parenting plan is also meant to encourage parents to (peacefully) share child-rearing responsibilities.

 A successful parenting plan will be determined by the level of responsibility each parent is willing and able to provide as well as the time constraints of each parent.
 In other words, a parent whose job requires that he or she travel frequently, may not be awarded primary physical custody of the children, assuming the other parent’s job does not require frequent travel, but may be awarded liberal visitation and joint legal custody.
 Legal custody refers to the decisions made regarding the health, education and religion of the children.
 A parent may have joint legal custody and primary physical custody, primary legal custody and joint physical custody, or no legal custody, and visitation.